sdg002/AzureTrials/synapse-sqlviews-integrationtesting/docs/Notes.md

 I was unable to achieve.
 See link.
 It might be possible.
 The accompanying link from MSFT within this post is broken https://docs.microsoft.com/en-us/answers/questions/38287/alter-external-file-format-question.html

-# What was I thinking on July 16, 5 pm
- - Simplify the Table creation SQL by reducing the number of boiler plate SQL statements
- - Have a common PS file SqlHelper.ps1
- - Function `DropExternalTable -table blah`
- - Function `DropExternalDataSource -datasource blah`

 ```PowerShell